#YoloCoto

 We made our descent, passing the beautiful, majestic icicles on the way down.
 Ciara said, “Ouuu Jill do you have your phone handy!?”
 I couldn't even think about stopping to take a picture at that moment.
 We hustled on.
 When we got to the vast sea of hilly snow, Nacho had a brilliant idea.
 “We will slide, sit down!”
 We did as we were told and, like sleigh dogs with Ciara up front, me in the middle and Nacho in the back, we slid down the hill with Nacho as our Musher.
 I could barely do anything to help so I just tried to keep my butt down and my crampons up and not smash Ciara in the head.

-Me taking a pic so that Ciara didn't hate me hahaha
+Nacho head in hands thinking, "Seriously another break?"
+Ciara enjoying a 5 second rest during our descent Me taking a pic so that Ciara didn't hate me hahaha |

 A little further down, Nacho unclipped us from the rope and let us slide down the rest of the hill and use our ice axes to self arrest.
 “Make sure not to go too fast, it is easy to lose control!”
 I was thinking EFF THAT DUDE I NEED TO GET DOWN.
 I began to slide and would turn over to arrest myself and each time I stopped I would lay my head down and felt like I could just go to sleep.
 At one point I saw Walter and he said something to me and I had no energy to hear him or answer him, I just kept on sliding (sorry Walt!).